cere-io/cere-wallet-client/packages/embed-wallet/README.md

 ### getAccounts()

 This method returns an array of all available user accounts.
-The items in this array has the following structure:
+The items in this array have the following structure:

 - `address` - the account address
 - `type` - type of the account.
 Currently supported types are: `ethereum` and `ed25519` (`Polkadot`)